 BOOK NOW for your assembly program!
-50% discount for the first ten schools that book a program between September 15 and December 21, 2017.*
+50% discount for the first ten schools and/or libraries that book a program between September 15 and December 21, 2017.*

 GENERATIONS OF JAZZ is a musical history lesson performed by a jazz band and singers, demonstrating the origins and evolution of jazz from its roots in the Negro spiritual and European music to Dixieland, Swing, Bebop and a few stops in between.
 The role of each instrument and singing style is explained and demonstrated.
 Students participate in several parts of the program.